oyoboyo/columnist/README.md

 # Columnist

-A feature rich and familiar blog starter for Next.js built with writers (and their readers) in mind.
+A feature rich blog starter for Next.js built with writers (and their readers) in mind.
 Self-publish (and own your platform).

 ## **Features**